girishmivim/fosiness-ui/README.md

     npm install --global yo bower grunt-cli

+2) Run below commands to install the node and bower dependencies into local. npm update bower update npm install grunt-connect-proxy --save-dev

-2) run the command grunt serve to bring up the livereload server.
+3) run the command grunt serve to bring up the livereload server.
   By default kivereload server starts at localhost:9000 and will be listing to the backend services to localhost:8080